Doichain/bounties/doc/INSTALL.md

 ```

 ### TODOs
-- don't display email address in public - show username (add username to login)
+- show username in public (at blocked bounty)
 - when a bounty is longer blocked then 10 days after "blocked until" don't show it anymore
 - remove bounty / or disable it from local database if bounty-tag is removed from github
 - allowing the admin to put a longer/shorter time frame to block an issue
-- resize window.frame (if available) dynamically depending on the size of the underlying table (js)
 - send emails to admin / bounty hunter
     - when a bounty was blocked to admin and bounty hunter
     - when a bounty was canceld to admin and bounty hunter